MISP/misp-docker/README.md

 "MYSQL_USER=misp"
 "MYSQL_PASSWORD=example"    # NOTE: This should be AlphaNum with no Special Chars.
 Otherwise, edit config files after first run.
 "MYSQL_DATABASE=misp"
-"NOREDIR=true"              # Do not redirect port 80
-"DISIPV6=true"              # Disable IPV6 in nginx
-"CERTAUTH=optional"         # Can be set to optional or on - Step 2 of https://github.com/MISP/MISP/tree/2.4/app/Plugin/CertAuth is still required
-"SECURESSL=true"            # Enable higher security SSL in nginx "MISP_MODULES_FQDN=http://misp-modules" # Set the MISP Modules FQDN, used for Enrichment_services_url/Import_services_url/Export_services_url
+"MISP_MODULES_FQDN=http://misp-modules" # Set the MISP Modules FQDN, used for Enrichment_services_url/Import_services_url/Export_services_url
 "WORKERS=1"                 # Legacy variable controlling the number of parallel workers (use variables below instead) "NUM_WORKERS_DEFAULT=5"     # To set the number of default workers